openstack/nova/doc/source/admin/aggregates.rst

 .. note::

-    Some of the virt drivers provide image caching support, which improves performance of second-and-later boots of the same image by keeping the base image in an on-disk cache.
+    `Some of the virt drivers`_ provide image caching support, which improves performance of second-and-later boots of the same image by keeping the base image in an on-disk cache.
 This avoids the need to re-download the image from Glance, which reduces network utilization and time-to-boot latency.
 Image pre-caching is the act of priming that cache with images ahead of time to improve performance of the first boot.

+.. _Some of the virt drivers: https://docs.openstack.org/nova/latest/user/support-matrix.html#operation_cache_images

 Assuming an aggregate called ``my-aggregate`` where two images should be pre-cached, running the following command will initiate the